raku-community-modules/App-InstallerMaker-WiX/README.md

 This tool:

-* Builds a private MoarVM, NQP, and Rakudo Perl 6 of the requested version
+* Builds a private MoarVM, NQP, and Rakudo Raku of the requested version
 * Installs a zef (module installer) for use with this
 * Uses that to install your application alongside the privately built Rakudo, either from the module ecosystem or from on disk, together with all of its